 We were part of the First Fleet, you know, and in 1788 – the first year of European settlement in Australia – artichoke seeds were planted on Norfolk Island.
 Norfolk Island had better soil than the poor, sandy soil of Sydney Town.

-Artichokes may be steamed, boiled, microwaved.
-Boil or steam for 20-40 minutes or microwave for 4-8 minutes depending on size and serve hot or cold.
-Gently push fork into base of the artichoke to test if it is cooked.
-They can be stuffed, added to stews, casseroles, soups, sauces, dips, salads or served as a vegetable.
+Artichokes may also be steamed and microwave.
+Boil or steam for 20-40 minutes (depending on the size) or microwave for 4-8 minutes depending on size and serve hot or cold.

-Prepare artichoke, cook and drain.
-Remove choke.
-Serve hot with melted butter and lemon juice or cold with favourite salad dressing.
-Simply remove leaves by pulling downwards.
-Dip in sauce and pull leaves through teeth to remove flesh.
+Serve cooked artichokes with melted butter and lemon juice or mayonnaise.
+Simply remove the leaves by pulling downwards.
+Dip in sauce and pull leaves through teeth to remove the tasty flesh.
 Eat remaining artichoke with extra sauce if required.
 The base or heart of the artichoke is tender and delicious!